Linda Addison (poet): Career

 In 1996, Addison's short story "Little Red in the Hood" was published in Tomorrow Speculative Fiction and was listed as an Honorable Mention in the annual Year's Best Fantasy and Horror anthology (1997).

 During her time at Carnegie Mellon, Addison became a fan of science-fiction author Isaac Asimov and began regularly submitting short stories for publication to Asimov's Science Fiction magazine.
-At the New York Is Book Country, she met influential science fiction author and editor Frederik Pohl.
-As their discussion turned to publication, Pohl advised that in order to get published in science fiction "everyone has to write a how the dinosaurs died story."
+Science fiction author and editor Frederik Pohl advised that in order to get published in science fiction "everyone has to write a how the dinosaurs died story."
 Addison took the advice and from a short story drafted a poem entitled "Why the Dinosaurs Died"; it was published in Asimov's Science Fiction in 1997.
 She went on to be published four times in Asimov's magazine between 1997 and 1999.

 In 1997, she published her first science fiction, fantasy and horror collection of short stories, journal entries and poetry entitled Animated Objects, which features an introduction by science fiction and fantasy writer Barry N. Malzberg.

 African-American editor Sheree Thomas put the call out for African-American speculative fiction writers to submit for a collection that became the groundbreaking anthology: Dark Matter: A Century of Speculative Fiction From the African Diaspora.
 Addison's work was featured along with that of Octavia E. Butler, Samuel Delaney, Tananarive Due and Walter Mosley.
 Addison went on to be included in Dark Dreams and Dark Thirst.

-Inspired by transformation, a forced reevaluation of her core belief system following the breakdown of her marriage, like a phoenix Addison created the Bram Stoker Award-winning poetry collection Consumed, Reduced to Beautiful Grey Ashes.
-Addison was the first African American to win this prestigious award.
+Addison created the Bram Stoker Award-winning poetry collection Consumed, Reduced to Beautiful Grey Ashes.
+Addison was the first African American to win this award.
 The first book signing for this collection was held on September 11, 2001, at the Barnes & Noble at Rockefeller Center.
-The first poem in the collection is entitled "Fire/Fight," although the collection came from Addison's personal journals and reflections previous to the events of 9/11, critics and fans of the book could not help but connect certain themes to current events, like loss, devastation in conjunction with rebirth, rebuilding and the resilience of the human spirit.